FLEER BASEBALL CARDS WIKI

 However, Fleer was dealt a major blow in 1964 when Topps was able to secure an exclusive license with Major League Baseball, preventing Fleer or any other company from using images of current MLB players.
 In response, Fleer issued a number of “non-sport” sets in the mid-1960s that featured celebrities and other subjects instead of baseball players.

-Read also: PLACES WITH BASEBALL CARDS NEAR ME
+Read also: TOP BASEBALL CARDS TO COLLECT

 In 1971, Fleer was finally able to break back into the baseball card market when its exclusive agreement with the MLB Players Association allowed the use of player names and stats.
 This led to the popular Fleer baseball card sets of the 1970s that featured the likes of Hank Aaron, Willie Mays, and Nolan Ryan during the final years of their careers.
 Fleer also produced the first Traded set in 1971, highlighting players who had been dealt to new teams.